aiidateam/aiida-export-migration-tests/README.md

 ## Release notes

+### 0.8.0 (November 2019)

+**AiiDA version**: _1.0.0_

+Update repository with export archive for export version 0.8.
+The file follows the naming of previous export version files having the suffix `_manual`, since it was not produced properly, i.e., through a new workflow run in AiiDA.
+Instead, the export file `export_v0.7_manual.aiida` has been the unpacked, updated manually, and repacked.
+This means the latest "proper" export file is `export_v0.4.aiida`.

+Changes are expected to be released with AiiDA version 1.0.1.

+*New file*: `export_v0.8_manual.aiida`

 ### 0.7.0 (July 2019)

 **AiiDA version**: _1.0.0b4_

 Update repository with export archive for export versions 0.6 and 0.7.
-These files are named differently, having the suffix `_manual`, since they were not produced properly, through a new workflow run in AiiDA.
+These files are named differently, having the suffix `_manual`, since they were not produced properly, i.e., through a new workflow run in AiiDA.
 Instead, the export file `export_v0.4.aiida` has been the unpacked, updated manually, and repacked.

 The file `export_v0.5.aiida` has also been made this way, and will therefore have its name changed accordingly.